 🇬🇧 UK skilled worker visa

-Introduction to the Skilled Worker Visa
+Introduction to the Skilled Worker Visa UK

 The Skilled Worker visa allows non-UK nationals to work in the UK for an approved sponsor in an eligible skilled role.

-What is the Skilled Worker Visa?
+What Is the Skilled Worker Visa UK?

 Skilled Worker Visa Requirements

-The rules and requirements for the Skilled Worker visa are outlined in Appendix Skilled Worker of the UK Immigration Rules.
+The rules and requirements for the Skilled Worker Visa UK are outlined in Appendix Skilled Worker of the UK Immigration Rules.
+To qualify, applicants must accumulate 70 points, divided into mandatory (non-tradeable) and tradeable criteria.

 1. Skilled Worker Visa Minimum Salary

-- Option B (PhD relevant to the job): 10% salary discount, minimum of £34,830 per year and £15.88 per hour.
+- PhD relevant to the job – 10% discount, minimum £34,830 per year

-- Option C (PhD in a STEM subject): 20% salary discount, minimum of £30,960 per year and £15.88 per hour.
+- PhD in a STEM subject – 20% discount, minimum £30,960 per year

-- Option D (Job on the Immigration Salary List): 20% salary discount, a minimum of £30,960 per year.
+- Job on the Immigration Salary List – 20% discount, minimum £30,960 per year

-- Option E (New entrants): 20% discount on the general threshold and 30% on the going rate, with a minimum annual salary of £ 30,960.
+- New entrants – 20% discount on the general threshold, 30% on the going rate, minimum £30,960 per year

 2. Sponsored Role Requirement

-3. Certificate of Sponsorship Requirement
+3. Certificate of Sponsorship (CoS) Requirement

 There are two types of CoS: